EB-2 GREEN CARD AND

 Exceptional ability in the sciences, arts, or business means a degree of expertise significantly above that ordinarily encountered in the sciences, arts, or business.
 In order to show the person has exceptional ability under the immigration regulations, the petition must be able to show at least three of the following criteria:

 Merely submitting evidence in three of these categories does not guarantee approval under the exceptional ability standard.
 You also must describe how this evidence shows that your degree of expertise is significantly above the ordinary.
 Expert letters as well as other types of evidence can (and should) be used.
+USCIS conducts a final merits determination to assess whether the applicant truly possesses a degree of expertise significantly above that ordinarily encountered in the field.
+It’s essential that the area of exceptional ability is directly related to the proposed endeavor.
+USCIS evaluates whether the skills, knowledge, or expertise in the area of exceptional ability align with the proposed work.

 What is a National Interest Waiver (NIW)?